GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	failed due to a remote server error.

-	If a remote fetch operation fails because a remote server was offline, all fetch operations to the same destination URL are blocked, and the remote fetch is continuously retried unless the replicationMaxRetries value is set.
+	If a remote fetch operation fails because a remote server was offline, all fetch operations from the same source URL are blocked, and the remote fetch is continuously retried unless the replicationMaxRetries value is set.